sarahohenshelt/sarahohenshelt.github.io/content/blog/2023-09-05-travel-day-ankara.md

 ![Alt text](/images/travel3/PXL_20230906_050227051.jpg)

 I rolled over and saw Dan reading in bed.
 He told me that all the trains from Istanbul to Ankara are now sold out (except the super late one), so our plan to buy them in person was going to fail.
 What to do?
 We could stay a night in Istanbul and go the next day, but this would have been mentally hard.
 We were so close.
 I did a quick search and a one-way car would be $150 to rent and we could get there that day.
 We decided that was a great plan.
 Ha, little did we know.
 We rented one that was about a 10 minute drive from the train station instead of going to the airport, because that seems like a really good idea.
 Kids start stirring and woke up one by one starting at about 7am.
-Too much energy, but we were all excited to be in Tureky.
+Too much energy, but we were all excited to be in Turkey.

 ![Alt text](/images/travel3/PXL_20230906_045824931.jpg)
 ![Alt text](/images/travel3/PXL_20230906_053006636.jpg)